AstroDule/cf3-doc/source/datavolume/howtomountdriveoverssh/mountssh.rst

 .. image:: sshfsconnectionfilled.png

-Under **KEY FILE** option i choosed path to OpenSSH key file.
+Under **KEY FILE** option I choosed path to OpenSSH key file that has been exported before.

 Then click save.
 You'll see that new connection has been made.

 .. image:: sshfsconnection.png

 Then just click link button.

-And your drive sholud be mounted.
+And your drive shoul be mounted.

 .. image:: thispc.png